Calgary Herald: Labour issues

+Changes, including downsizing and cut wages, introduced by the Hollinger Corporation after its purchase of the Calgary Herald in 1996, led to Herald staff voting to unionize in 1998 under the Communications, Energy and Paperworkers Union of Canada.
 On 8 November 1999, unionized staff at the Herald, including reporters, went on strike.
 The strike lasted until July 2000, during which many longtime Herald reporters left the newspaper.
 While some accepted a severance package, others returned to work on the condition that the union be dissolved.
 Many seasoned journalists were replaced by inexperienced staff and it took several years for the Herald to rebuild its readership after the strike.
 Former Herald staff who left during or as a result of the strike can be found working for other publications, most notably the weekly business-oriented publication Business Edge.

 On 25 February 2011 the Communications, Energy and Paperworkers Union of Canada (CEP) asked the federal government to review (under the Investment Canada Act) the 2010 purchase of the newspaper by Postmedia Network.

 Awards

-A June 2010 series, "Worked to Death" on the "human costs of Alberta's economic boom" by Chris Varcoe and research by Kelly Cryderman and Renata D’Aliesio, won the 2010 Michener Award, one of the highest distinctions in Canadian journalism.
+A June 2010 series, "Worked to Death" on the "human costs of Alberta's economic boom" by Chris Varcoe and research by Kelly Cryderman and Renata D'Aliesio, won the 2010 Michener Award, one of the highest distinctions in Canadian journalism.
 In his June 14, 2011 acceptance speech, Varcoe acknowledged the support of the newspaper, particularly editors Lorne Motley and Monica Zurowski, who invested resources for over a year to "important civic journalism".
 The series was the culmination of collaboration work by a "photographers, researchers, editors, graphic artists and online journalists" that spanned a year.
 The series resulted in changes in the way in which the Alberta government improved the province's workplace safety enforcement system.